AdobeDocs/analytics.en/help/implement/vars/config-vars/currencycode.md

 ---
-title: currencyCode
+title: What is the currencyCode variable, and how do I use it?
-desciption: For eCommerce sites, set the currency the page deals in.
+description: For eCommerce sites, sets the currency the page deals in.
 ---

 # currencyCode